-We acknowledge the lands that we, the Government of South Australia, work on and respect the preference of the Aboriginal community to use 'Aboriginal peoples' in written and spoken language.
+We acknowledge the lands that we, the South Australian Government, work on and respect the preference of the Aboriginal community to use 'Aboriginal peoples' in written and spoken language.
 For this reason, we assert a preference to use the term 'Aboriginal peoples' in communications when referring to Aboriginal and Torres Strait Islander peoples.